gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy replied.
 Something in her chest that she hadn't realized was frozen thawed slightly as she took a scalding sip and returned his smile.

+It took half the mug for her to tell him everything that had happened—everything except her visions and being able to talk to machines in her head.
+She got as far as Wales disappearing from the *Guinevere* before the anger on his face made her grind to a halt.
+"Y'aright?" she asked tentatively.

+"Affin' governors."
+For a moment he sounded as scornful as Uncle Jack.
+"Abba never talks t' me 'bout Bharati, but I heard him an' amma once after we been down the harbor t' set a wreath, an' abba said everyone knew the fire wasn't just an accident."

+The chai went cold in Iffy's stomach.
+"You don't think—they wouldn't do somethin' like that t' Hally, would they?"

+Jeep stared past her.
+"They aready blew up half o' Rothera, din't they?"
+He emptied his mug in one big gulp and stood up.
+He had shoulders now,
+she noticed,
+and the fuzz on his lip had turned into an actual mustache.

+They talked a bit more after that about teenagers Iffy half-remembered from long-ago classes and awkward play-dates.
+This one had joined the Marines full-time after their induction and was off somewhere in the backayonder.
+That one was apprenticing as a teacher, and Akumé had pretty much taken over running her mother's swap-n-shop.
+Eventually they said an awkward "see ya".
+When the workshop door closed behind her,
+Iffy felt that she had left something undefinable behind.

 The Aussie sailors at the hospital wouldn't let her in to see Honesty.
 For a moment she thought they were going to arrest her just for asking,